Vincent-DiCocco/IGME-230/Project1Proposal.md

 ## V. Esthetics

-The game will have cartoonish graphics with ambient sounds such as wind.
+The game will have cartoonish graphics with ambient sounds, such as wind.
 There will also be a sound used when the player collects a coin.

 ## VI.
 Gameplay